This Is Why Chipotle Stock Is Getting Hammered Today

 Chipotle Mexican Grill, Inc. (NYSE:CMG) executives said they were “nervous” about hitting their previously issued guidance, sending shares of Chipotle stock plunging in early trading.

-Today’s announcement signals that Chipotle has yet to regain credibility with customers.
-The burrito chain struggled after stores were hit by an E. Coli outbreak last year, resulting in a 21.9% third-quarter sales drop.
+Today’s announcement signals that Chipotle Mexican Grill, Inc. has yet to regain credibility with customers.
+The burrito chain struggled after stores were hit by an E. coli outbreak last year, resulting in a 21.9% third-quarter sales drop.
 Earnings have plunged 89% year-over-year, excluding one-time items.

 The disappointing announcement could force more changes at the company.
 Shareholder activist Bill Ackman took a nearly 10% stake in Chipotle stock last quarter.
-At an investor conference on Tuesday, executives said they expect to make an announcement about a new slate of board members shortly.
-(Source: “Chipotle says new director slate due ‘shortly,’ recovery lagging,” Reuters, December 6, 2016.)
+At an investor conference today, the company’s executives said they expect to make an announcement about a new slate of board members shortly.
+(Source: “Chipotle Says New Director Slate Due ‘Shortly,’ Recovery Lagging,” Reuters, December 6, 2016.)

-Ackman wants multiple board seats, with the aim of beefing up food safety and marketing, according to Reuters sources close to the matter.
+Ackman wants multiple board seats, with the aim of beefing up Chipotle Mexican Grill, Inc.’s food safety and marketing.
 If he’s successful at bringing about a change in the company’s leadership, it could be a major catalyst for CMG stock.